Apply for bursaries!

 Fanshawe College offers many different kinds of bursaries at varying levels of study.
 Click the "Search and apply for bursaries" button below to find the ones that are most relevant to you.
 You will need your Fanshawe username and password to apply.

-BEFORE YOU APPLY: Please be aware that bursaries are different from scholarships and have different application processes.
-To learn the difference between bursaries and scholarships, please watch our YouTube video explaining this.
+- Bursaries are different from scholarships and have different application processes.
+To learn the difference between them, please watch our video explaining this.

 Financial Aid bursaries

 The following bursaries are administered by Financial Aid and are subject to the availability of funding each year:

 Entrance bursaries are for students attending Fanshawe College for the first-time on a full-time basis, and can show financial need.
 Students attending on a full-time basis within a post-secondary or post-diploma program at Fanshawe College are eligible to apply.